LizardByte/Sunshine/docs/source/about/guides/app_examples.rst

 Changing Resolution and Refresh Rate (macOS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-Note:: This example uses the `displayplacer` tool to change the resolution.
+.. note:: This example uses the `displayplacer` tool to change the resolution.
    This tool can be installed following instructions in their `GitHub repository <https://github.com/jakehilborn/displayplacer>`__.